 See?
 Bamboo flooring needs minimal effort to keep clean.
 Cleaning and preservation are extremely simple in comparison to other products of this type.
 The greatest thing you can do is, to begin with, caution.

 In this manner, you’ll avoid causing any unattractive or irreversible harm.
-You’ll save time and effort on your daily and weekly runs as well.
+You’ll save time and effort on your daily and likely runs as well.
 Simply brush debris away every day and mop with your chosen cleaner once a week, and your floors should remain spotless.